mosman94109/automating-aws-with-pythn/README.md

-# automating-aws-with-pythn
+# Automating AWS with python

-Repository for automating AWS with Python
+Repository the A Cloud Guru course *Automating AWS with Python*